 Who can Apply?

-Partner institutions on an approved Art Bridges Collection Loan or an Exhibition Project, as well as those part of an Art Bridges Initiative Cohort Project can apply for Learning & Engagement funds.
+Partner institutions on an approved Art Bridges Collection Loan or an Exhibition Project, as well as those part of a Cohort Program Project can apply for Learning & Engagement funds.

 - We support the direct costs associated with delivering transformative programs by funding items including, but not limited to, honoraria, materials, transportation, virtual components, gallery interactives, community advisory groups, and translation